 Knapdale is famous, of course, for the Scottish Beaver Trial that ran from 2009-14.
-The beavers are here to stay and more are currently being introduced into the area.
+The beavers are here to stay and more have recently been introduced into the area.
 At Barrandaimh we are perfectly placed to guide you to the centre of their activities.
 We are located in a 400-year old farm building in Knapdale Forest, just a few hundred metres from the nearest beaver lodge.
 Later additions include a cruck-frame barn and what must be Scotland's most unique composting toilet, built in the style of a Norwegian mountain hut.

 We run a series of guided walks and events throughout the year to explore the habitat of these amazing engineers and the many animals and plants that benefit from their activities.